 The number of claims and severity of flood losses from the 2005 hurricane season was unprecedented in the history of the NFIP.
-FEMA handled 241,000 claims and has paid out approximately \$16.3 billion thus far on flood losses stemming from the 2005 hurricane season.
-FEMA anticipates that total payouts for the 2005 hurricanes will be approximately \$21.9 billion.
-As of May 2007, the NFIP had borrowed \$17.535 billion to pay for Hurricane Katrina claims and for the interest payments due on that borrowing.
+The Federal Emergency Management Agency (FEMA) handled 241,000 claims and has paid out approximately \$16.3 billion thus far on flood losses stemming from the 2005 hurricane season.
+FEMA anticipates that total payouts for the 2005 hurricanes will be approximately \$20.7 billion.
+As of December 31, 2007, the NFIP had borrowed \$17.535 billion from the Treasury to pay for Hurricane Katrina claims and for the interest payments due on that borrowing.